simonvw95/PrEd_force-directed/README.md

 The use of this project is to view the inner workings of the PrEd algorithm with the help of a Graphical User Interface (GUI), where users can visibly see the changes in the layout and manually go back through multiple iterations.

+Additionally, note that this is a side-project that has been abandoned.
+The main project I am working on has a plethora of dependencies issues and over 12 scripts that all rely on each other.
+For the scope of this course it would be too much.

 ![alt text](https://github.com/simonvw95/PrEd_force-directed/blob/master/results/figures/gui_example.png "GUI example")

 The Binder page does not work for now since the code launches a separate window for the GUI, this appears to not be compatible with Binder.